georgiee/origami/LOG.md

 ## 170516
 Problem: NULL Error when raycasting.
 But only when I'm using the very large setup to match the 400x400 setup from the original sources.
 Solution: Raycasting is using the camera position (as I set it with setFromCamera).
 In my setup the camera is at 100.
-So if I rotate the object in front of the camera it is projected as usual but in reality it is beind the camera.
+So if I rotate the object in front of the camera it is projected as usual but in reality it is behind the camera.
 It's not visible because of the orthographic camera.
 Behind the camera means my ray shoots in the wrong direction.

 I have to fix my camera distance (with z, no effect on the projection but clipping) or adjust the ray accordingly.